wp-plugins/bepro-listings/readme.txt

 == Screenshots ==

-1. Shortcode Features on ByCater $1 Theme
+1. Shortcode Features on ByCater
-2. Gallery Features on FolioProjects $1 Theme
+2. Gallery Features on FolioProjects
 3. E.g. alternate Search and filter design
 4. Listing page with addons
 5. Manage Listings and Orders on the front end